 In Queensland alone, on average, up to three children are rushed to emergency departments every day after accidentally swallowing foreign objects such as batteries.

 In November 2010, a one year old Queensland boy suffered serious injuries after swallowing a small button battery which became stuck in his voice box.
-The battery began to leak acid and burn a hole in his windpipe and caused serious injuries to his internal organs.
 Doctors have advised that the child will have to undergo surgery every six to twelve months to stretch his oesophagus.

 A study in the United States on batteries ingested by children revealed that in 62% of ingestion cases, the children had removed batteries from household electronics, while 24% of the cases involved children swallowing loose batteries.
 Most ingestion cases involved 20 mm batteries from remote controls around the home.